CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

                       --image_base64_file test_samples/images/img_640x640_base64.txt
 ```

-*Note*: The Docker command is just an example and may need to be modified to fit your specific use case.
+*Note*: <small> The Docker command is just an example and may need to be modified to fit your specific use
+case. </small>

 ### Python Module usage